Common tennis betting mistakes (and how to avoid them)

 - Look for sustainable improvements.
 Serve speed, fitness, and tactical changes matter more than a single hot week.

-Mistake #5: Chasing losses and abandoning bankroll rules
+Mistake #5: chasing losses and abandoning bankroll rules

 You lose two tight third sets in a row.
 The instinct kicks in: "I'll make it back on the next one."
 This is where disciplined bettors separate from the rest.
 The worst decisions are made under emotional pressure, and chase behavior is one of the clearest markers of long-term losers.